MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1803.md

 The following fields are available:

 - **CatalogId**  The CatalogId is the name of the product catalog from which this app was chosen.
-- **FailedRetry**  Was the installation or update retry successful?
+- **FailedRetry**  Tells us if the retry for an install or update was successful or not
-- **HResult**  The HResult code of the operation.
+- **HResult**  Resulting HResult error/success code of this call
-- **PFN**  The Package Family Name of the app that is being installed or updated.
+- **PFN**  Package Family Name of the app that being installed or updated
-- **ProductId**  The product ID of the app that is being updated or installed.
+- **ProductId**  Product Id of the app that is being updated or installed

 ### Microsoft.Windows.StoreAgent.Telemetry.FulfillmentInitiate